Committee Members

 Robin Martin: serves as an instructor at Southern Oregon University.
 She has a long-standing interest in holistic education, and most recently worked for 3 years at Roong Aroon School in Bangkok, Thailand.
 From 2006 to 2018, she worked with teacher training programs in universities and schools in The Sultanate of Oman, Turkey, and Malaysia.

 Anu Ayers: was born and raised in Stockton, California.
 She is currently pursuing a B.S. in Education Studies.
 As a student, Anu has had the privilege of attending alternative schooling including outdoor education and student wildlife conservation organizations.
-She has since made it my mission to provide the same high-quality experience for future scholars.
-She is currently working as the PEAK Student Editor for The Holistic Education Review.
+She has since made her my mission to provide the same high-quality experience for future scholars.
+She is currently serving as the Co-President of the Holistic Teaching and Learning Club and is employed as the PEAK Student Editor for The Holistic Education Review.

 Julissa Taitano: Being a student involved with the HTLC I am inspired by the essence of holistic education.
 I am an Elementary Education major eager to see the impact of holistic approaches on public education.
 I am part of the Tech Sub-Committee and co-organizer of the HTL-Club.
 Outside of HTLC, I am a student athlete on the women’s wrestling team.